kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 ![IMG_0076](https://github.com/Mission23/Mission23/assets/140252803/b369d640-cbd2-44cf-9171-2dc72859598d)

 These images were taken outside of a “Company” (what the CIA often refers to itself as to hide its true identity) office in Riverdale, GA, near where Micah lives (by forced circumstance).
 He’s had numerous attempts on his life as he’s walked by this location along Hwy 85.
 He suspected and the Creator confirmed it was an announcement seeking workers for the August 13th grilling at Mount Calvary.
 Micah suspects the grill being left out means they are planning another.

 Micah believes they’ve found a new church based on the sender of the $5 rent payment (an insult) his “roommate” (who is really a minder) just sent him.

-He believes the owner of the CashApp account is Duke Stone of Hickory Valley Christian Church in Chattanooga, TN.
+He believes the owner of the CashApp account is actually Duke Stone of Hickory Valley Christian Church in Chattanooga, TN.
 Duke has not returned calls any of Micah’s calls and he always does.

 The Creator never advises His servants about the future or anyone’s thoughts or prayers, unless they have desired theirs to be shared or forwarded to the servants.